 This function displays ID information for SERVOPACK, servomotor, encoder, and option module connected to the SERVOPACK.
-The ID information of some option modules (SGDV-OFA01A) is not stored in the SERVOPACK.
+The ID information of some option modules (SGDV-OFA01A) is not stored in the SER-VOPACK.
 "Not available" will be displayed for these option modules.

 This function cannot be executed from the panel operator on the SERVOPACK.

-The digital operator (model: JUSP-OP05A-1-E) or SigmaWin+ engineering tool is required to execute this function.
+To use this function, the digital operator (JUSP-OP05A-1-E) or SigmaWin+ is needed.